jasonwei20/jasonwei20.github.io/_pages/life_experiences.md

 * **Jun:** Touring China with a tour group

 Life bucket list:
-* Watch Federer, Djokovic, Thiem, and Kyrgios live
+* Watch Federer and Thiem live
 * Watch the olympics
 * Attend burning man
 * Work on an organic farm in Denmark